Write Your Book in 2023!

-Here we are well into January.
-Is 2021 the year you are going to write your book?
+Here we are heading into December with the new year just around the corner.
+Is 2023 the year you are going to write your book?
 You’ve had the idea to finally tell your story for a long time.
 Or make the fictional characters in your head come alive.
 So, why have you procrastinated?

 "I just don’t have time to write,” you say.
 Well, let’s look at that.
 If you can set aside just 15 minutes a day, six days a week, and 30 minutes the seventh day, you would rack up two hours of writing per week.
 That is eight hours a month and almost 100 hours a year.
 Imagine what you could accomplish in 100 hours!
 One blogger I read figured this out.
 He tracked his accomplishments for two-weeks and figured out he wrote an average of about 700 words per hour.
 Not too shabby.